 …or a collision with at least a part of the car

 Although there must be physical contact with another vehicle, it may only have to be a part of the vehicle.
 For instance, a muffler could detach from a vehicle and land in the roadway, and another driver striking the muffler could lose control of the car and strike a guardrail or go off the road, resulting in a serious personal injury.
 This type of accident is very real, but it is hard to prove and presents difficult factual and legal issues related to proximate cause and other factors.

 Pedestrians can of course be struck by a vehicle in a hit-and-run as well.
 A pedestrian struck by an uninsured motorist can submit a claim to the insurer of the pedestrian or another household member as an uninsured motorist claim.
 The same rule can apply to pedestrians involved in hit-and-run accidents.
 Remember that if making a claim to MVAIC for no-fault benefits , the accident is supposed to be reported within 24 hours.

 New York Lawyer for All Kinds of Automobile Accidents

-New York lawyer Leandros Vrionedes handles all types of automobile accidents, including hit and run claims and other uninsured motorist claims.
+New York hit and run lawyer Leandros Vrionedes handles all types of automobile accidents, including hit and run claims and other uninsured motorist claims.
 If you have been injured in a hit and run or any other type of motor vehicle accident in New York City, contact the law office of Leandros A. Vrionedes, P.C. for a free consultation.